 1/4 By RL Stevenson.
 A thief's eerie encounter with a stranger forces him to reassess his life

-3/6 The magical quest is helped by a tiny gold samurai, who points.
-Stars Mark Heap.
+3/6 The magical quest is helped by a tiny gold samurai who points.

 1/6 The return of the topical sketch show which anyone can write for.
 With Justin Edwards.